 - Click Register next to the newly connected drive.

-- After you register the newly connected drive, you can start a new backup session manually or wait Veeam Agent for Microsoft Windows to start a new session.
+- After you register the newly connected drive, you can start a new backup session manually or wait Veeam Agent to start a new session.